gnosis/GECO/Proposals/Parcel.md

 ### Parcel V1 as a Safe app  -

-1. Gnosis Safe app users will be able to run mass payouts with multiple token swaps (with Uniswap) in one click from the UI.
+Gnosis Safe app users will be able to run mass payouts with multiple token swaps (with Uniswap) in one click from the UI.
-2. Users will be able to seamlessly import & export payout details via csv.

 ### Timeline - 4 - 6 Weeks
 ### Amount - $3k